gestimation/cifmodeling/README.md

 # Visualization and Polytomous Modeling of Survival and Competing Risks with Minimal Code — cifmodeling

+Are you comfortable writing `Surv(time, status) ~ strata` but hesitant to dive into the Fine-Gray models or custom `ggplot2` code?
+**cifmodeling** helps clinicians, epidemiologists, and applied researchers move from basic Kaplan–Meier curves to clear, publication-ready survival and competing risk plots – with just a few lines of R.

-This package provides a unified, high-level interface for survival and competing risks analysis, combining nonparametric estimation, regression modeling, and publication-ready visualization.
+This package provides a unified, high-level interface for survival and competing-risks analysis, combining nonparametric estimation, regression modeling, and visualization.
 It is centered around three tightly connected functions:

-- `cifplot()` generates a survival or CIF curve.
+- `cifplot()` generates a survival or cumulative incidence function (CIF) curve.
 The visualization is built on top of `ggsurvfit` and `ggplot2`.
 - `cifpanel()` creates multi-panel displays for survival/CIF curves, arranged either **in a grid layout or as an inset overlay**.
 - `polyreg()` fits **coherent regression models** on all cause-specific